-5 Tips to Stop Closet Eating and Lose Weight Faster
+5 Tips to Stop Closet Eating and Heal Your Relationship with Food

 - Have a dinner party.
 This is a perfect way to prevent closet eating at dinner time.
 I cook every week and what I’ve started to realize recently is that people don’t need you to be a great cook in order to have dinner at your house.
 I used to think that was the case but it’s not true.
 Just another story I was telling myself.
 But here’s the truth.
 Cooking with love is all that matters.
 Offering someone a hot meal in your house is one of the nicest things you can do and one of the most intimate ways to show that you are friends.
 So I’m going to stop over obsessing about how my house looks and whether or not my cooking is good enough and I’m just going to cook for some people and have them over.
 I’ll learn from the experience and adjust as I go.
 No more holding myself back for that perfect moment.
 Perfection gets you no wear.
 You must just start.